-Small muscles in the foot help to stabilize the toes.
+Small muscles in the foot help to stabilize the big toe.
 When those muscles are weakened by disease, an imbalance occurs that leads to clawing.
-The clawing puts abnormal pressure on the ball of the foot that can cause an ulcer to form.
+The clawing puts abnormal pressure on the ball of the big toe, which can cause an ulcer to form.
 In addition, clawing

-may lead to pressure on top of the toe from shoes.
+may lead to pressure on top of the next joint on the big toe from shoes.
 Clawing is associated with a variety of underlying disorders, including Charcot-Marie-Tooth disease, diabetic neuropathy, traumatic brain injury, polio, and stroke.

 The primary goal of an FHL tendon transfer is to decrease the abnormal pressures on the big toe.
 This will prevent ulcer formation, or in the case of an existing ulcer, promote healing.
 An FHL tendon transfer often is done at the same time as other foot

-Indications for the FHL transfer are clawing of the toe with pain and/or ulcer formation that cannot be improved with shoe modification.
+Your foot and ankle orthopaedic surgeon may recommend an FHL transfer if you have clawing of the big toe with pain and/or ulcer formation that cannot be improved by wearing different shoes.

 This procedure should not be done when there is uncontrolled infection of the soft tissue or bone of the toe.
 Also, surgery is not recommended if you have poor circulation that would prevent proper healing.

-hole is drilled in the bone at the base of the toe close to the metatarsophalangeal (MTP) joint.
-The tendon is passed through the hole from the bottom of the toe up to the top of the toe, and a stitch is used to tie the tendon securely back to itself.
+Once you are under anesthesia, the foot and ankle orthopaedic surgeon makes an incision along the inside or bottom of the toe.
+Your surgeon takes care to protect the nearby nerve and artery.
+Your surgeon will release the tendon from its attachment and place a stitch into the end of it.
+They will then drill a hole in the bone at the base of the toe close to the metatarsophalangeal (MTP) joint, pass the tendon through the hole from the bottom of the toe up to the top of the toe, and use a stitch to tie the tendon securely back to itself.

 Although releasing the tendon can allow the toe to straighten, release of the contracted joint capsule often is necessary as well.
 In many cases, the FHL tendon transfer is used in combination with other procedures to correct other foot deformities.